allianz/ng-aquila/README.md

 > We are currently still setting up some things :construction:.
 For instance:
 > - you may find some icons missing in the documentation
-> - you will not find a hosted documentation, but you can run it locally
 > - we still need to get the CI pipeline fully automated

 ## Getting started :medal_sports: